We ask you, humbly, to help us.

 In ancient Greece, the term "Atheist" was used to refer to people who did not believe in the

-official pagan religion; i.e. unbelievers.
+official pagan religion and its pantheon of gods and goddesses; i.e. unbelievers.
 "Atheism is derived from the

-In ancient Rome, Christians and Jews were often called Atheists because they did not believe in the pantheon of Roman gods and goddesses.
+In ancient Rome, Christians and Jews were often called Atheists because they had no belief in the existence of the Roman gods and goddesses.

 Agnostics see no conclusive proof either of the existence or non-existence of god(s) or goddess(es).
+Thus, they feel morally bound to withhold belief. at least until some evidence surfaces.
 Until

 the term Agnosticism came into general usage during the